Roma Poberejsky

 Biography

-I am a doctoral candidate in finance at Northwestern University.
-I study how indirect firm connections affect competition and drive market outcomes, and how innovation and production inefficiencies in the energy sector affect electricity markets.
-I will be on the 2023-2024 job market.
+I am an economist with a finance and industrial organization background.
+My interests range from the effects of indirect firm connections on competition and market outcomes, to how innovation and production inefficiencies in the energy sector affect electricity markets, to online marketplaces.

 Interests